-Interest and other revenue of \$2.7 for the period is lower by \$0.4 compared to the year-to-date prior period.
-Interest and other revenue is comprised principally of interest on short-term investments, cash and cash equivalents, long-term receivables, and donation and sponsorship revenues at OPMC.
+Interest and other revenue of \$3.8 for the period is lower by \$0.7 than the comparable prior year period.
+Interest and other revenue is comprised principally of interest on short-term investments, cash and cash equivalents, and long-term receivables, and donation and sponsorship revenues at OPMC.
 The primary drivers of the decrease in revenue in the period when compared to the comparable prior year period were due to the lower cash balances and lower interest rates on these balances.